M. T. V. Acharya

 M.T.V.
 Acharya (1920 – c.
 1992) was a painter, illustrator and art educator, most famous for his work for the popular Indian children's magazine Chandamama.

 Acharya won prizes for his painting during his student days in the Mysore Dasara Exhibition.
 Initially, he worked with Hindusthan Aircraft in Bangalore.
 His first painting exhibition was in Chennai in 1945.
 He joined the Telugu children's magazine Chandamama in 1947, and later became editor of its Kannada version.
 He painted many covers for Chandamama.

 Acharya was art director of the Kannada daily Tai nadu between 1963 and 1965.
-Later, he founded his own art school in Bangalore, the Acharya Chitrakala Bhavan, which provided lessons and training in painting through correspondence.
+Later, he founded his own art school in Bangalore, the Acharya Chitrakala Bhavan, which provided lessons and training in painting through correspondence.An exhibition of paintings by the great artist of Karnataka, Sri M.T.V.
+Acharya, will be held on April 4, 2025, at the Indian Institute of World Culture art gallery, due to popular demand.
+This is a special event because his last exhibition at the same gallery was 58 years ago.